Confederal Navy¶

 Shalmeen Fleet¶

 The senior fleet.
-Headquartered at the principal Shalmeen-coast naval base ([TBD]).
+Headquartered at the principal Shalmeen-coast naval base.
 The Shalmeen Fleet operates:

-- The majority of the surface combatant force — destroyers, frigates, corvettes
+- The majority of the surface combatant force — the light carrier, both heavy cruisers, the bulk of the destroyers and frigates

 - Submarines assigned to the southern theatre